parcoach/parcoach/README.md

 #### LLVM `= 9.0.x`

 This version of PARCOACH is a pass for LLVM 9.
 Pre-built binary for either LLVM 9.0.0 or 9.0.1 are available [here] (https://releases.llvm.org/download.html#9.0.0)
+Note to use LLVM 10, use C++14 and uncomment the line starting by LLVM10 in PTACallGraph.cpp

 To build LLVM, follow these steps: